2019 Housing Lottery

 What if I want to live with an incoming international student?

-If you would like to room with an incoming international student next year, you must first take the following steps:
+If you would like to room with an incoming international student next year, you must complete the following steps BEFORE THE DAY OF YOUR PREFERED PROCESS.
+(For example, the Same Room process happens on Monday.
+You must have completed the steps below BEFORE that Monday.)

 - Set up a brief meeting with Lulu Gonzalez of the international and multicultural student services office (509.777.4509 or firstname.lastname@example.org) to discuss your desire to live with an international student.
 This meeting must take place before whatever process in which you're choosing to participate takes place.